NathanielSmith/JavaScriptProgramming/README.md

 # JavaScriptProgramming
-A place for JavaScript programming.
+A place for JavaScript and jQuery programming.
+Thank you!